-Lavender oil not only helps babies sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…
+Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 You want the absolute best for your little one.
 You want to help them sleep well; feel better quickly if they get sick; and stop any pain or discomfort.
 Most of all, you want them to be happy and content.
 And you want to do it using a safe natural home remedy…

 Enter lavender essential oil.
 Just one whiff of lavender can immediately make your kid (and you) feel calm and more relaxed.
-It’s also by far the most widely used kid safe essential oil to ensure a good night’s sleep for your baby or child.
+It’s also by far the most widely used baby safe essential oil to ensure a good night’s sleep for your infant or child.

 But lavender’s aromatherapy benefits don’t stop there.
 It’s also a great pain reliever, can help with colic, diaper rashes and eczema, ease a cold or fever, coughs and congestion, and naturally boost your child’s mood and emotions.
-Most importantly, lavender is one of the very few essential oils safe enough for both babies and young children…
+Most importantly, lavender is one of the very few essential oils safe enough for babies above 3 months, toddlers and young children…

 Here’s how lavender essential oil can help your baby, toddler or child sleep better, as well as many other ways you can use this exceptionally versatile natural home remedy…and do so safely…

-BENEFITS OF LAVENDER OIL FOR BABIES AND KIDS
+BENEFITS OF LAVENDER OIL FOR BABIES AND CHILDREN

 One study found that mothers that bathed their infants in lavender-scented water experienced multiple benefits for both mom and baby.
 Mothers became more relaxed, and touched and smiled at their babies more often.
 Their babies, in turn, looked at their mothers more, cried less often and spent more time in deep sleep after bath-time.